The Real Truth About Greyhound Friends

 The MDAR’s reports also led to a criminal charge against Greyhound Friends’ founder and director, Louise Coleman, by the Middlesex County District Attorney’s office.
 At this point it was agreed that Louise would no longer have any operational or decision-making role at the shelter, although the Greyhound Friends community rallied behind her defense.
 At the conclusion of Louise’s trial in November of 2017, the judge found her not guilty, commenting that the problems noted at the kennel were not criminal but merely regulatory in nature, and that Louise was to be commended for dedicating her life to helping dogs.

 Throughout the past year Greyhound Friends has continued to make changes and improvements to comply with MDAR and Town requirements in order to reopen and resume working toward its core mission.
-Despite those positive changes and Louise’s exoneration, a handful of angry opponents has continued to mount a vocal campaign condemning Greyhound Friends, fueled on social media by a twisted account of how several dogs were treated while at the kennel.
-(Greyhound Friends’ detailed response to those allegations will be made available in a separate document.)
+Despite those positive changes and Louise Coleman’s acquittal, a handful of angry opponents has continued to mount a vocal campaign condemning Greyhound Friends, fueled on social media by a twisted account of how several dogs were treated while at the kennel.
+(Greyhound Friends’ detailed response to those allegations is available in a separate document.)

-Greyhound Friends intends to reapply for a kennel license from the Town of Hopkinton in the immediate future.
-We will then expect the MDAR to send staff to reinspect the facility and lift its “cease and desist” order.
+Greyhound Friends has reapplied for a kennel license from the Town of Hopkinton.
+We will then expect the MDAR to send staff to reinspect the facility and lift its “cease and desist” order to allow out-of-state intakes.
 In addition to the physical and procedural improvements we have made in response to the MDAR’s recommendations, we have also made changes in the staffing plan and in the Board of Directors, to improve accountability and oversight.
 It is our goal to meet or exceed current best practices in shelter management and operations, as we ramp up adoption efforts again.

 As a nonprofit corporation, Greyhound Friends has always been assisted by a committed Board of Directors.
 Working closely with a lawyer experienced in nonprofit governance and corporate law, we have recently reviewed and updated a number of our policies and procedures and have engaged in board training to ensure that Greyhound Friends’ governance reflects best practices for community-based charitable organizations like ours.
 Once we are back up and running, Greyhound Friends will hire an operations and kennel manager who will manage staff and volunteers and day-to-day operations; that individual will report to the Board on an ongoing basis.
 As required by law, the organization will continue to be monitored periodically by state and local inspectors and to file financial reports with the Public Charities Division of the AG’s Office.